Convex hulls of multidimensional random walks

 This paper is organised as follows.
 In the next section we present the main tool of our approach, a somewhat technical Proposition~\ref{face_prob}, which immediately implies Theorem~\ref{main} and its analogue for random walk bridges, Theorem~\ref{thm: bridge}.
 The proposition also serves as the base for the further studies of geometric properties of convex hulls.
 We also present an asymptotic version of Proposition~\ref{face_prob} for general random walks whose increments have zero mean and finite variance.
 This result is stated in Proposition~\ref{face_prob asympt} of Section~\ref{1306}, and it readily implies Theorem~\ref{theo: asympt}.

 Section~\ref{Sec Geom} contains Theorem~\ref{second}, our general result on expected geometric characteristics of convex hulls of multidimensional random walks.
 This theorem also holds true for random walk bridges and more general, for partial sums of exchangeable random vectors.
-The applications of Theorem~\ref{second} are given in Section~\ref{1324}.
+As the main application of Theorem~\ref{second}, we obtain explicit formulas for expected intrinsic volumes of convex hulls of random walks.
 In Section~\ref{1330} we consider the special case of random walks with Gaussian increments and present a number of results that explain connections with geometry.

 All the proofs are contained in the last two sections.
 In Section~\ref{1333} we present our combinatorial results, which are used in Section~\ref{prop_proof} to prove Proposition~\ref{face_prob} and Theorem~\ref{second}.
 This last section also contains the proof of Proposition~\ref{face_prob asympt}, which is based on several rather technical statements concerning uniform convergence.
-The proofs of these statements are moved to the Appendix, since they are very different from the purely combinatorial or semi-combinatorial arguments that we use throughout the paper.
-However, we think that a {\it uniform} version of {\it Tauberian theorem} presented in Theorem~\ref{thm: Uniform Tauberian} of the Appendix should deserve some attention.
+The proofs of these statements are moved to the Appendix since they are very different from the purely combinatorial or semi-combinatorial arguments used throughout the paper.
+However, we think that a {\it uniform} version of {\it Tauberian theorem} (Theorem~\ref{thm: Uniform Tauberian} of the Appendix) should deserve some attention.
 To our surprise, we did not find a reference to any similar statement.